Last updated: Sep 24, 2020

-Type 2: The type two of low voltage SPDs are normally installed on the load side of the main service equipment overcurrent protective device.
+Type 2 SPD: The type two of low voltage SPDs is normally installed on the load side of the main service equipment overcurrent protective device.
 These surge devices may also be installed at the service entrance point but should be installed on the load side of the main service overcurrent protective device.
 These types of SPDs prevent the spreading of overvoltage to the installations and protect the system from damage.

-Type 3: These types of SPDs are usually installed after the main breaker and are used as a complement for type 2.
+Type 3 SPD: These types of SPDs are usually installed after the main breaker and are used as a complement for type 2.

 The most reoccurring cause of surge is lightning.
 During a lightning storm, it may strike somewhere near a power source and affect the voltage running through it.
 When a lightning surge hits an electrical system, it damages the devices connected to the system, resulting in loss of efficiency.

 Electrical devices work at a specific voltage range.
 When these devices obtain a voltage higher than the specified voltage necessary for their operation, they get damaged.
 However, the electrical systems that are protected by a surge arrester do not get damaged because the arrester guarantees the safety of the electrical system bypassing excessive voltage to the ground.

 The surge arrester does not absorb all the high voltage that passes through it, but it diverts it to the ground to minimize the effect of the voltage.
 It works with Metal Oxide Varistor (MOV).
 MOV is mainly a semiconductor that is extremely sensitive to voltage.
 MOV functions as an insulator under normal voltage.
 At high voltage, it works as a conductor as well as a switch that remains open under normal AC voltage and closes when high voltage is passed.